Exxon to sell elastic polymers business to Celanese for $1.15 billion

-(Reuters) -Oil major Exxon Mobil Corp said on Wednesday it would sell its Santoprene business, which makes elastic polymers used in automotive, industrial and consumer products, to chemical maker Celanese Corp for $1.15 billion.
+June 30 (Reuters) - Oil major Exxon Mobil Corp (XOM.N) said on Wednesday it would sell its Santoprene business, which makes elastic polymers used in automotive, industrial and consumer products, to chemical maker Celanese Corp (CE.N) for $1.15 billion.

 The deal comes as Exxon is looking to improve profit and slash debt by culling lower margin operations.
 It had two years ago pledged to divest $15 billion in assets by the end of 2021 and $25 billion through 2025.